data-creative/data-creative.github.io/_posts/2016-03-23-data-engineering-service.md

 layout: default
 img: api-controller.png
 category: services
-title: Data Engineering
+title: Information Engineering
 identifier: engineering
 description: |
 ---

-Do you need to build a new information system or upgrade an existing app?
+Do you need to improve an existing system or build a new one?
- Are you overwhelmed by technical complexity and data integrations?

-With experience implementing cutting-edge software, our engineers will build and maintain sophisticated technology products and services for you.
+We will help you develop and maintain sophisticated application software.

+### Service Areas:

+  + Web Application Development
+  + Mobile Application Development (Android & iOS)
+  + API Development
+  + Data Visualization